MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 3. Select the store type as **iTunes Connect** from the panel that opens.
 4. Click on **Next** in the lower-right corner.
 5. Sign in with your Apple developer account (a onetime activity) and click **Connect**.
-6. On successful sign in, if the Apple account is a member of multiple teams an option to select the team to associate the builds will be available.
+6. On successful sign-in, if the Apple account is a member of multiple teams an option to select the team to associate the builds will be available.
 If the Apple account is a member of only a single team, then the selection is defaulted to the single one available.
 7. Now a list of apps for the team selected will be available for selection.
 8. Select to app to be upgraded.
 9. Store connections for the selected app will be automatically set up